ghenttheftauto/ghent-theft-docs/home/📣 Articles/🐺 Steppe.md

 > "De oudste afzetting is een dikke zandlaag die afgezet is door de wind, vanuit het Noordzeebekken. **Dat gebeurde in de prehistorie, 18.000 tot 14.650 jaar geleden**.

-This triggered me to 'tick the game loop back to 18,000 BCE to pre-cook the simulation and all it's souls', not just as a technical gimmick but as an act of reverence.
+This triggered me to '`step` the game loop back to 18,000 BCE to pre-cook the simulation and all it's souls', not just as a technical gimmick but as an act of reverence.

 The tundra beneath Sint-Baafskathedraal remembers.
 We know we can do it since we fixed [Easter](easter.md) with Metonic cycles and Epacts.
 We just need more maths, bigger numbers and possibly more balls, than the monks did in 500AD.